 Photos courtesy of John Liddiard www.jlunderwater.co.uk

-French motor vessel CARENTAN, 107 tons, capsized in heavy weather and sank December 1943.
+French warship/motor vessel CARENTAN, 107 tons, capsized in heavy weather and sank December 1943.
 Twin diesel engines.
 Breaking up in 30 metres of water.

 Norwegian Steamer BORGNY, 1149 tons, sunk in February 1918, presumed after striking a stray mine.
 Wreck lies mostly on its starboard side though the stern is almost upside down.
 Swarming with fish and a popular dive in 31 metres.

 Irish steamer CASTLE REAGH, 443 tons, foundered in a storm February 1925.
-Single boiler and compound engine are the highest parts of the wreck.
+Single boiler and compound engine are the highest parts of this upright wreck.
 Depth 33 metres.

 Dutch motor tug WITTE ZEE, 328 tons, sprang a leak and sank in February 1964 while undertaking a salvage operation.
 Upright, largely intact wreck, smothered in fish, in 33 metres.
 A good dive.